 Overview of fees

 No one immigration application is exactly the same as another – the process will depend upon a number of factors, including the type of application, your own personal circumstances and where you are applying from.
 Our fees will reflect the particular requirements of the immigration application in question and so we cannot provide a “typical” fee for immigration matters.
 In light of this, we cannot provide a reliable estimate of the cost of us helping you until we have details of your circumstances.
-That said, our fees for straightforward immigration applications start from around £2,800 plus VAT.
-Our fees for dealing with a straightforward immigration application, such as an EEA permanent residency application, straightforward spouse applications, straightforward applications to become a British citizen, indefinite leave to remain applications, ancestry applications and Tier 4 student applications usually tend to be in the region of £3,000 to £5,500 plus VAT and any additional expenses.
+That said, our fees for straightforward immigration applications start from around £2,500 plus VAT.
+Our fees for dealing with a straightforward immigration application, such as straightforward spouse applications, straightforward applications to become a British citizen, indefinite leave to remain applications, ancestry applications and student applications usually tend to be in the region of £3,000 to £5,500 plus VAT and any additional expenses.

-Finally, we also advise in relation to Tier 1 (Investor) initial and extension applications, Tier 1 (Entrepreneur) and Tier 1 (Exceptional Talent) extension applications and Tier 1 (Start Up) and Tier 1 (Innovator) applications.
-These types of applications are generally more complex and our fees for these types of application are typically in the region of £14,000 to £30,000 plus VAT, depending on the complexity of the matter and the type of application.
+Finally, we also advise in relation to Investor initial and extension applications, Start Up and Innovator applications.
+These types of applications are generally more complex and our fees for these types of application are typically in the region of £10,000 to £25,000 plus VAT, depending on the complexity of the matter and the type of application.

 Whatever the nature of the immigration or nationality application or advice, there are certain complicating factors that are likely to increase costs.
 These include (but are not limited to) the following:

 - You or your dependants (as applicable) do not meet the requirements of the Immigration Rules, EEA Regulations, the EU Settlement Scheme or relevant British Nationality Act, depending on the particular circumstances of the matter;